Azure/Avere/docs/mount_clients.md

 | Preferred settings  | |
 --- | ---
-``nointr``            | The option "nointr" is preferred for legacy kernels (prior to 2008-Apr) that support this option.
+``nointr``            | The option "nointr" is preferred for clients with legacy kernels (prior to April 2008) that support this option.
 Note that the option "intr" is the default.

+## Next steps

+Refer to the [How-to guides](https://github.com/Azure/Avere#how-to-guides) for additional cluster tasks, including:
+* Moving data to the cluster core filer
+* Managing the cluster
+* Cluster tuning